Ramsey numbers of cycles in random graphs

 \begin{proposition}[Stability: odd case] For every $\alpha \in (0,1)$, there exists $\delta>0$ such that the following holds for every sufficiently large odd $n$.
 Let $G$ be a graph with $N\geq (2-\delta)n$ vertices and at least $(1-\delta)\binom{N}{2}$ edges.
 Then every $2$-colouring of $E(G)$ with no monochromatic copy of $C_n$ is $\alpha$-odd-extremal. \end{proposition}

 For the even case, previous results do not exactly fit our intentions.
-For this reason, we have to keep an eye for a monochromatic \textit{connected matching}, which is just matching whose edges have the same colour and all its vertices are in the same connected component of a given graph.
-We will say that a connected matching vertices has $k$ vertices to specify the size of the matching instead of the whole component.
-Finding this structure in the reduced graph of a given regular partition is enough to find even cycles of an appropriate size.
+For this reason, we have to keep an eye for a monochromatic \textit{connected matching}, which is just a matching whose edges all have the same colour and all its vertices are in the same connected component.
+We will say that a connected matching has $k$ vertices to specify the size of the matching instead of the whole component.
+Crucially, finding a large connected matching in the reduced graph of a given regular partition is enough for embedding even cycles of an appropriate size.

 \begin{proposition}[Stability: even case] For every $B>3/2$ and $\alpha \in (0,1)$, there exists $\delta>0$ such that the following holds for every sufficiently large $n$.
-Let $N\in\mathbb N$ satisfy $ (3/2-\delta)n\leq N\leq Bn$, and let $G$ be a $N$-vertex graph with at least $(1-\delta)\binom{N}{2}$ edges.
-Then every $2$-colouring of $E(G)$ either contains a monochromatic connected matching with at least $n$ vertices or is $\alpha$-even-extremal. \end{proposition} We will deduce Proposition~\ref{proposition:stability:even} from a stability result for the Ramsey problem for paths, proved by Gyárfás, Sárközy and Szemerédi~\cite{GSS2009}.
+Let $N\in\mathbb N$ satisfy $ (3/2-\delta)n\leq N\leq Bn$, and let $G$ be an $N$-vertex graph with at least $(1-\delta)\binom{N}{2}$ edges.
+Then every $2$-colouring of $E(G)$ either contains a monochromatic connected matching with at least $n$ vertices or is $\alpha$-even-extremal. \end{proposition} We will deduce Proposition~\ref{proposition:stability:even} from a stability result for the Ramsey problem for paths, proved by Gy\'arf\'as, S\'ark\"ozy and Szemer\'edi~\cite{GSS2009}.